syncfusion-content/winui-docs/winui/localization.md

 # Localization of Syncfusion WinUI controls

-Localization is the process of making an application multilingual by formatting the content according to the cultures.
+Localization is the process of making an application multilingual by formatting the content according to the languages.
 This involves configuring the application for a specific language.
-Culture is the combination of language and location.
-For example, `en-US` is the culture of English spoken in the United States, while `en-GB` is the culture of English spoken in Great Britain.
+For example, `en-US` is the language of English spoken in the United States, while `en-GB` is the language of English spoken in Great Britain.
 Syncfusion WinUI controls can be localized by adding resource files for each language.

-## Changing application culture
+## Changing application language

-The application culture can be changed by assigning the `CultureInfo.CurrentUICulture` to the desired language in the constructor of the main page.
-Localization can be done while changing the application culture by creating a .resw file.
+The application language can be changed by setting the desired language to the `ApplicationLanguages.PrimaryLanguageOverride` property in the constructor of the main window.
+Localization can be done while changing the application language by creating a .resw file.

 {% tabs %}

 {% highlight c# %}

-    public sealed partial class MainPage
+    public sealed partial class MainWindow : Window
     {
-        public MainPage()
+        public MainWindow()
         {
-            CultureInfo.CurrentUICulture = new CultureInfo("de");
+            Windows.Globalization.ApplicationLanguages.PrimaryLanguageOverride = "de";
             this.InitializeComponent();
         }
     }